m-Py/DOTA2/README.md

 ```

 If only information about a subset of the test items is required, the
 parameter `item_IDs` can be adjusted.
-If, for example, all responses to
+If for example only responses to
-the item with the ID = 1 is desired, use `get_response_table` like this:
+item 1 are required, use `get_response_table` like this:

 ```R